redon-n-roy/Analysis-of-Suicide-Cases-in-India/README.md

 * Make sure that the virtualization is enabled for your system from the BIOS.
 * Install VMware Workshation Player.
-* Download and insatll Hortonworks HDP 2.6.5.
+* Download and install Hortonworks HDP 2.6.5.
 * Get everything up and runninng.
 * Connect to the system either through the webshell/OpenSSH/PuTTY.
 * Upload all the required files into the local system or clone this repo.